 In the last decade, Holyrood has produced some truly poor legislation.
 From the notorious Offensive Behaviour at Football Act famously referred to as “mince” by one Sheriff, to the Hate Crime Act that has drawn warnings from every corner of Scottish society for threatening to extinguish free expression, policy-making has not always been a strong point.

-Spectator columnist Stephen Daisley highlighted this problem in an article where he argued that the “hallmarks of governing and legislating in the SNP era are “ideology-first, evidence-whenever” policymaking “cooked up via consultation with favoured lobby groups”, an “undisguised executive contempt for the legislature” and a “complicated relationship between Scottish ministers and the truth”.
+Spectator columnist Stephen Daisley highlighted this problem in an article a while back, where he argued that the “hallmarks of governing and legislating in the SNP era are “ideology-first, evidence-whenever” policymaking “cooked up via consultation with favoured lobby groups”, an “undisguised executive contempt for the legislature” and a “complicated relationship between Scottish ministers and the truth”.

 On the usefulness of parliament, he wrote: “Don’t look to Holyrood committees for help.
 Conveners are directly appointed by the whips, and it shows.
 Don’t expect problems to be addressed in the chamber…the SNP group at Holyrood functions essentially as a bloc vote, with challenging questions about government legislation uncommon…Holyrood isn’t a parliament: it’s a 129-seat rubber stamp”.